 - No matter how many adults 21 and older live at a single residence, no more than twelve (12) plants can collectively be grown in a single residence

-It should be noted these issues are addressed with different restrictions for the state’s medical marijuana patients.
+It should be noted these issues are addressed with different restrictions for the state’s medical marijuana consumers.

 Getting your outdoor marijuana grow started